Marketers and advertisers are always looking for new resources and technologies that can engage their audience and

 McDonald’s makes user engagement fun through the use of branded Snapchat geofilters.
-They are the first ones to implement geofencing with Snapchat and improve their advertising methods.
+They are the first ones to implement geofencing with Snapchat and improve their digital advertising methods.
 Whenever a customer is near a McDonald’s outlet, they can add a burger and fry graphic filter on their pictures, making it highly engaging and fun.

 With the advancements in technology comes a highly effective and targeted marketing strategy based on appropriate use location data.
 Geofencing allows brands to communicate with customers near their stores and other relevant location and interact with them.

 Marketers can use this technique to develop highly relevant and personalized offers according to customers’ needs, thus improving customer lifetime value.
 This provides prospective buyers a reason to walk into your shops or head to the nearest kiosk to take advantage of your unbeatable, time-sensitive deals and sales.

 Geofencing is suitable for the users, too, as it gives them a chance to interact with their environment through their mobile devices and stay in the know.
 They also don’t miss out on exciting offers and opportunities that are only a few steps away.